About Digital Unicity.

-Tokenization is not an upgrade to securitization.
-It is a binary transition in how ownership is defined, recorded, and transferred.
-Here is the argument.
+Tokenization is not an upgrade to financial securitization.
+It is a binary transition in how ownership of a digital or physical asset is defined, recorded, and transferred.

 For most of the history of computing, digital meant copyable.
-A file, a record, a certificate — any of these could be duplicated perfectly, at zero cost, an infinite number of times.
-This was largely a feature.
-But it created a fundamental problem for ownership: if something can be copied perfectly, you never own the original.
-You own a copy.
-Everyone owns a copy.
+A file, a photo, a certificate — any observable record could be duplicated an infinite number of times.
+This was largely an advantage.
+But it creates a fundamental problem for representing ownership: if something can be copied, you remove the unicity of the asset-record.
+Everyone becomes the owner of a copy.

 What Tokenization Actually Does

 Every token carries a distinct, unalterable cryptographic identifier.
 A network of independent nodes tracks who holds the single valid instance of that identifier.
-When a token moves, the ledger updates globally and irreversibly.
-Duplication becomes mathematically impossible — not policy-prevented, not legally prohibited, but computationally impossible.
+A decentralized ledger updates globally and irreversibly on the network.
+Duplication becomes mathematically and computationally impossible, opening up a whole world of financial possibilities that we are still exploring.

 Web3 — Unicity